KeeganDavis/bootcamp-project-3/README.md

 - The json data was used to make visualizations using leaflet, bokeh, and apexcharts
 ## Results

+### Disasters over Time
+- Floods were the number 1 disaster by count in each year of our dataset.
+- Storms were the second most common disaster each year in our dataset.
+- Earthquakes were generally the third most common disaster.
+- The rank of most other disaster types appears grouped together at lower frequencies from year to year in our data set.

+### Disaster count by Region
+Distributions of disaster types appears roughly equal across all continents.
+Some exceptions to this are:
+- Africa experiences more drought than other continents proportionally.
+- The proportion of storm to flood in the Americas is greater than other regions.
+- Asia experiences proportionally more earthquakes the most other regions.
+- Europe experiences a higher proportion of extreme temperature disasters relative to other continents.

 ### Country Level Disaster Analysis

 As raw disaster count doesn't actually tell you much about how "dangerous" a country is, we looked at controlling this metric by population and country surface area to try to identify patterns.
 When controlling for population, note that the less populous island countries dominate the top tail of the spectrum.
 This points to both the size of population being a factor for disasters per capita (obviously), but also proximity to warm waters, elevation, rainfall, proximity to fault lines, and other geographical patterns common to island countries.